anaconda/assistant-sdk/libs/anaconda-assistant-sdk/README.md

 ### LlamaIndex

-LlamaIndex is support through a namespace package installed with `anaconda-assistant-sdk`.
-You will need at least the `llama-index-core` package installed to use the integration.
+To use the LlamaIndex integration you will need to install at least `llama-index-core`

 Required packages: `llama-index-core`